 On the Tuesday 27 February, the University of Melbourne’s Melbourne Sustainable Society Institute Political Economy Reading Group met through lunch to hear a short talk by Anitra and to discuss a reading of Chapter 9 of Small Is Necessary: Shared Living on a Shared Planet.

-The Melbourne launch of Small Is Necessary: Shared Living on a Shared Planet took place at Readings Carlton bookstore — 309 Lygon Street — at 6.30–7.30pm on 22 February 2018.
-Eco-polis urbanist Paul Downton, who cofounded the urban cohousing project Christie Walk in Adelaide, launched the book.
+Melbourne launch of Small Is Necessary: Shared Living on a Shared Planet at Readings Carlton bookstore (309 Lygon Street) 6.30–7.30pm 22 February 2018.
+Eco-polis urbanist Paul Downton — cofounder of urban cohousing project Christie Walk in Adelaide — launched the book.
 I gave a talk of gratitude to multiple people and referred to benefiting from a Carson Writing Fellowship (2016–2017) at the Rachel Carson Center for Environment and Society at LMU in Munich.
-Professor Jago Dodson, director of the Center for Urban Research at RMIT University was the MC.
-The paperback is $42.95 bought online, ordered or in Readings shops.
-Event, wine and author’s signature all free on the night.
-This event was part of the National Sustainable Living Festival 2018.
+Professor Jago Dodson, director of the Center for Urban Research at RMIT University was MC.
+Buy paperback for $42.95 online or in Readings shops.
+Event, wine and author’s signature all free.
+An event of the National Sustainable Living Festival 2018.